Boccca2014/shortentheurl/README.md

 You must set up your own MongoDB cluster, there's a free tier with [MongoDB Atlas](https://www.mongodb.com/atlas).
 You must then create a `.env` and insert your credentials.
-You can refer to the `server/index.js` `process.env.` to find these variables.
+You can refer to the `server/index.js` then `process.env.` to find these variables.

 To deploy the server, you can use [Heroku](https://www.heroku.com/).
 You must configure the "Config Vars" (same as the `.env` vars) accordingly for this build